hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 In the following years, the trend shifted rapidly toward the use of GPUs, driven by their versatility and relatively low cost.
 The widespread adoption of GPUs as accelerators has also helped address programmability challenges, due to their general-purpose design and well-supported programming infrastructure.
 GPUs used for general computation are often referred to as _GPGPUs_ (General-Purpose Graphics Processing Units).

-In 2007, NVIDIA introduced _CUDA_ development environment, the first widely adopted programming model for GPU computing.
+In 2007, NVIDIA introduced the _CUDA_ development environment, the first widely adopted programming model for GPU computing.
 Two years later, OpenCL became widely supported, providing a framework for developing code that runs on both GPUs and CPUs, with a strong emphasis on portability.
-This development helped establish GPUs as a more generalized computing device.
+This development helped establish GPUs as a more generalised computing device.

 Despite competition from other companies (e.g., AMD and Intel), the combination of NVIDIA GPUs and CUDA continues to dominate several application areas, including scientific computing, deep learning, and animation rendering.
 NVIDIA GPUs form the backbone of some of the fastest computers in the world.

 As mentioned earlier, CUDA is a parallel computing platform and programming model developed by NVIDIA for general-purpose computing on its GPUs.
-CUDA enables developers to accelerate compute-intensive applications by utilizing GPUs for the parallelizable portions of computations.
+CUDA enables developers to accelerate compute-intensive applications by utilising GPUs for the parallelisable portions of computations.
 In this unit, we will focus on NVIDIA GPUs and CUDA programming; however, many of the concepts will be applicable to other GPUs and GPU programming models as well.

 ## GPU vs CPU: What's the difference?

 GPUs were initially designed to accelerate 3D graphics rendering.
 Over the past few decades, researchers have leveraged GPUs to perform complex scientific computations, including fluid dynamics simulations using the Lattice Boltzmann model, cloud dynamics simulations, finite-element analyses, and ice crystal growth modeling, among many others.

 A common question is: why use a GPU alongside a CPU?
-While a CPU is well-suited for general-purpose computing and optimized for serial tasks, a GPU is designed for parallel processing.
+While a CPU is well-suited for general-purpose computing and optimised for serial tasks, a GPU is designed for parallel processing.
 This makes the GPU exceptionally powerful for executing numerous smaller, simpler tasks simultaneously.

 Architecturally, GPUs often contain hundreds of arithmetic logic units (ALUs), whereas CPUs have a limited number of ALUs, typically corresponding to their core count.
 This architectural difference shapes their distinct approaches to processing tasks and determines their suitability for different types of workloads.